Ho, Derrick H. C.

 - Principal Investigator: Mental Health in a Post-disaster Urban Context: Planning, Design and Policy (Impact Project Scheme, Knowledge Exchange (KE) Funding Exercise, The University of Hong Kong)

-- Principal Investigator: Development and History of Public Housing Estates in Kwun Tong District (Kwun Tong District Council, Hong Kong)
+- Principal Investigator: Development and History of Public Housing Estates in Kwun Tong District (Kwun Tong Development and Renewal Task Force, Hong Kong)

 - Co-Investigator: Pricing urban design in the walking catchment of metro stations (National Science Foundation China, China)